alex-bl/CompilerConstruction/README.md

 Manual build steps (**recommended**):

-1. Clone or download the code-base.
+1. Clone or download the code-base (and move to the /cc_team02 folder).
 2. Create the directory where to store the makefiles + binaries: `$ mkdir build`
 3. Move to the build-directory: `$ cd build`
 4. Build cmake-infrastructure: `$ cmake ../`